How to Apply

 Once we receive an application for you, our team will reach out to you and your referring provider to discuss next steps.
 Our team will verify if the patient meets our eligibility requirements and determine if our program is the best fit for the patient’s health needs.
 This review can take several weeks.

-For those patients who are accepted, our team will contact you to begin the process of collecting your medical records.
-A thorough review of your records will occur to help our team plan for your in-person visit to our multi-disciplinary Undiagnosed Diseases Clinic located in Nashville, Tennessee.
+For those patients who are eligible, our team will review the medical records that you and your referring provided submitted with your application to help our team plan for your in-person screening evaluation visit to our Multi-disciplinary Undiagnosed Diseases Clinic located in Nashville, Tennessee.
+This visit will help our team determine if enrollment in the program could be of benefit to you.
 For some, the journey will continue on after this visit.
 This may include further evaluations or the opportunity to participate in additional research studies.

-Our program is insurance-based and if accepted requires an administrative fee that is not covered by insurance and must be paid by the patient in advance of services.
-In addition, any genetic testing, consultations, imaging, routine lab work, and any other necessary tests that may be recommended throughout a patient’s participation in the program are then billed to the patient’s insurance separately.
+Our program is insurance-based, and any consultations, imaging, routine lab work, genetic testing, and/or any other necessary tests that may be recommended throughout a patient’s participation in the program are billed to the patient’s insurance.
 The patient is responsible for any costs not covered by insurance.

 Additional Financial Information

 Insurance covers many services, such as lab tests and diagnostic imaging, that are a necessary part of diagnosing rare diseases.
 Vanderbilt contracts with many, but not all, insurance companies.
 If Vanderbilt contracts with the patient’s insurance company and the services are covered by the insurance policy, Vanderbilt will bill the insurance company for those services.
 We will work with your insurance company to get any “pre-authorizations” needed before any appointments or tests.
 Services not covered by insurance will be billed to the patient.
-Patients will also be charged an administrative fee for program costs not covered by insurance.
 We will discuss the anticipated costs with you before you make a decision about participation in the program.
 Following this, if there are certain services that your insurance company will not cover, we will notify you of the cost before you receive the service.

 Here is a link to the plans that are considered in-network with Vanderbilt University Medical Center (VUMC): https://www.vanderbilthealth.com/insurance/insurance-plans.
 We encourage you to contact your insurance company to verify your coverage for care delivered at a Vanderbilt.